younginnovations/younginnovations.github.io/job-detail-software-QA-lead.md

                   <li>An active learner; you know what you are good at, and where you need help</li>
                   <li>Coaching or mentoring skills</li>
                   <li>Experience with employee development, performance management and delivering results</li>
-                  <li>Tact and diplomacy - useful in maintaining a cooperative relationship with developers</li>
+                  <li>Tact and diplomacy - useful in maintaining a cooperative relationship with software engineers</li>
                   <li>An ability to communicate with both technical and non-technical people.</li>
                   <li>A “test to break” attitude</li>
               </ul>